 Prior to the procedure, the compatible blood is obtained.
 O, RhD-negative, and antigen-negative for maternal RBC antibodies is selected.
 The selected blood then undergoes irradiation and leukocyte reduction.
 Antenatal corticosteroids are typically given to mothers before IUT to anticipate the need for an emergency caesarean section.

 The procedure is usually performed in a hospital under sterile conditions.
 The mother's abdomen is cleaned with an antiseptic solution.
 She is given a local anaesthetic injection to numb the abdominal area from where the transfusion needle will be inserted.
 During the procedure, medicine is given to the fetus in its thigh to temporarily stop the fetal movements.

 Prior to the transfusion, percutaneous umbilical cord blood sampling (PUBS) is conducted.
 The fetal blood sample is drawn and immediately analysed for haematocrit in the hospital haematology laboratory.
 The result confirms the level of fetal anaemia and indicates the correct amount of blood to be transfused.
 With the needle still in place, the blood is delivered into the fetus's umbilical cord blood vessel.
-Following the transfusion, an additional blood sample is drawn and analysed to determine the ending hematocrit level. %.
+Following the transfusion, an additional blood sample is drawn and analysed to determine the final hemoglobin.

 Fetal survival rates after intrauterine transfusion through the umbilical cord are more than 90% for fetuses that do not have hydrops and about 75% for fetuses that have hydrops